 One of the scariest parts about school is that it happens in a place other than home.
 While kids with older siblings may have some exposure to school, only children and first-born kids may each benefit from visiting their school before they begin the year, perhaps during an orientation.
 Walking the hallways and having their parent nearby to reassure them will help them feel more comfortable with the whole process.

 An even better tip is to meet their teacher.
 These introductions stave off any of your child’s worries that their teacher is some larger-than-life, scary person.
-Though tours and teacher meetings may not be possible due to the current pandemic, if they are available, make sure to take full advantage.
+Though tours and teacher meetings may not be possible due to the current pandemic, make sure to take full advantage if they are available.
 If they aren’t available, try to arrange a video meeting instead.

 Talk About What It’ll Be Like